azeemsher788/Cheap-Flight-Alerts/README.md

 - The application will automatically search for flights and send email alerts based on the criteria defined in the code.
 - Ensure that the Google Sheets are properly set up and accessible via the API.

-## Contributing
-- Fork the repository.
-- Create a new branch (`git checkout -b feature-branch`).
-- Commit your changes (`git commit -am 'Add new feature'`).
-- Push to the branch (`git push origin feature-branch`).
-- Create a new Pull Request.

 ## License
 This project is licensed under the MIT License.